tekknolagi/isdt/lecture-notes/2-vcs.md

 ### How Git helps you

-TODO: `git log` is nice, but is seeing the history of your changes really worth all the effort of splitting up your changes?
+TODO: `git log` is nice, but do you really care that much about simply viewing your old commit messages?

 #### Seeing what's changed

 TODO: Using `git diff` to view changes relative to the last commit or any arbitrary commit before that.

-#### Saving changes for later

-TODO: Using `git stash` to put away and restore changes that you're working on.

 #### Undoing mistakes